Luxembourgers in Chicago

-Luxembourgers in Chicago are an ethnic group in the Chicagoland area.
+Luxembourgers in Chicago are an ethnic group in the Chicago area.

 History

-The first Luxembourgers to come to Chicago immigrated in either 1842 or 1846.
+The first Luxembourgers to come to Chicago immigrated in either 1842 or 1846 along Ridge Road in Edgewater which was just north of Chicago at the time.
 In 1871, just after the Great Chicago Fire parishioners of St. Michael's Church in Chicago formed the first Luxembourgish-American organization in the United States, the Luxemburger Unterstützungsverein (Luxembourg Mutual Aid Society).
-Other organizations followed such as the Luxembourg Bruderbund.
+Other organizations followed such as the Luxembourg Brotherhood.
 Many Luxembourgers were Roman Catholics, and the first initial wave of immigrants lived alongside Germans in places like Old Town, later seeking to distinguish themselves from the Germans.
 After the fire, they moved further north to areas like Rogers Park.
-Around 1900, there were around 16,000 Luxembourgers in Chicago.
+In 1880, there were approximately 500-700 Luxembourgers in Chicago and by 1900, that number had ballooned to about 16,000.
+The majority of the immigrants came from the Moselle river area, which borders Germany.

+Chicago has the largest population of ethnic Luxembourgers outside of the Grand Duchy of Luxembourg itself.

-"Greenhouse poeple"
+"Greenhouse people"

 Many Luxembourgers became involved in the growing of plants in greenhouses, so much so that by 1910, most of the 100 greenhouses in Chicago were owned by Luxembourgish Americans.
 Some are still in operation to the present day.